chipbuster/Energy-Languages-Setup/file_downloads_2016/README.md

 ## Obtain Files by Running Script

 In order to obtain the files by direct download, run `python3 download_files.py`.
-This will download and checksum the necessary files into the `downloads` folder in this directory.
+This will download and checksum the necessary files into the appropriate pkgbuild directory (`../pkgbuilds/<LANGNAME>` relative to this directory.)

-It may be possible to run this script from within a copy of Ubuntu 16.10.
-However, due to issues with aging SSL certificate stores and host verification, it may not be possible to successfully download the files successfully from Ubuntu 16.10.
-If this is the case, I recommend downloading the files from a modern OS, and then copying this entire repository over to the target system on a USB stick (its size should not exceed 1GiB).

 ## Obtain files by download